grantranda/mondrian-art/README.md

 # Mondrian Art

-A web application for generating art similar to the style of Piet Mondrian.
+A web application for generating art in a style similar to that of Piet Mondrian.

 ## Images
 <p align="center">